dludemann/test/content/tinder/how-to-get-more-matches-tinder.md

 ---
-title: "How to Get More Matches on Tinder: A Guide"
+name: "How to Get More Matches on Tinder: A Guide"
 menu_grouping: Tinder Profile and Photos
 author: Shane White
 seo: